edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 I was almost there.
 The final problem was anytime I wanted to run updates or configure anything non gaming related I had to plug in a keyboard and sit by my TV which was annoying.
-The solution was simple = [VNC!](https://en.wikipedia.org/wiki/Virtual_Network_Computing) I used [Remmina](https://remmina.org/) as a client from my ubuntu laptop.
-I did have to manually add a firewall exception for RDP and SSH via [YaST](https://yast.opensuse.org/) which is an openSUSE tool I'd never used before but after that everything just worked.
-I've not needed to plug anything directly into the PC since; It just sits on the floor by the TV without a care in the world, other than the odd dust cleaning session now and then.
+The solution was simple = [VNC!](https://en.wikipedia.org/wiki/Virtual_Network_Computing) I used [Remmina](https://remmina.org/) as a client from my Ubuntu laptop.
+I did have to manually add a firewall exception for VNC via [YaST](https://yast.opensuse.org/) which is an openSUSE tool I'd never used before but after that everything just worked.
+I've not needed to plug anything directly into the PC since; It just sits on the floor by the TV without a care in the world other than the odd dust cleaning session now and then.

-Finally, I had it - a working Linux gaming console that gets some updates faster than a steam deck does.
-I've had no compatbility issues with it either as anything the deck can run can run here as well.
+Finally, I had it - a working Linux gaming console that gets some updates faster than a Steam Deck does.
+I've had no compatibility issues with it either as anything the Steam Deck can run will run here as well.
-The joy of linux means hardware upgrades are simply plug and play as long as my kernel is up to date and with openSUSE tumbleweed this is a given, as long as I remember to apply the updates themselves now and then.
+The joy of Linux means hardware upgrades are simply plug and play as long as my [kernel](https://en.wikipedia.org/wiki/Linux_kernel) is up to date.
+With openSUSE tumbleweed this is a given as long as I remember to apply the updates themselves now and then.

 Would I recommend this for everybody?
 No. Is it perfect?
 Far from it, I'd prefer a real desktop Steam OS release from Valve, but I think we all know not to wait for Valve to do things if they haven't announced them fully by this point.